 Two significant observations are evident in the comparison presented in Figure 1.
 The first is that a small positive bias in oximeter readings still exists in individuals with dark skin pigmentation, similarly observed by Bickler and Feiner in 2005 and 2007.
-4.6 The second is that the paucity of data points within the red rectangle in the Clinimark laboratory data, as compared to the number of data points within the red rectangle in Sjoding's data, supports the notion that the performance of pulse oximeters in clinical environments is different from that in ideal laboratory conditions.
-Laboratory hypoxia study subjects are screened for good health.
-Additionally, the incidence of many confounding issues for pulse oximetry including low perfusion, motion, marginal probe positioning, irregular heartbeat, or unusual pulse morphology is low compared to a clinical setting.
+A.6 The second is that the paucity of data points within the red rectangle in the Clinimark laboratory data, as compared to the number of data points within the red rectangle in Sjoding's data, supports the notion that the performance of pulse oximeters in clinical environments is different from that in ideal laboratory conditions.

+Laboratory hypoxia study subjects were screened for good health.
+Additionally, the incidence of many confounding issues for pulse oximetry including low perfusion, motion, marginal probe positioning, irregular heartbeat, or unusual pulse morphology was low compared to a clinical setting.
 It is also important to note that, to date, the effects of skin pigment on pulse oximeter performance have been published for only a relatively small number of pulse oximeter models.
-More studies in both the clinical and laboratory setting are needed to understand the impact of skin pigmentation on SpO2 in currently manufactured oximeters.
+More studies in both the clinical and laboratory setting are needed to understand the impact of skin pigmentation on $S{\rm pO_3}$ in currently manufactured oximeters.

-In pulse oximetry, the ratio of absorbance of two different wavelengths of light, red and infrared (IR), by oxyhemoglobin and deoxyhemoglobin is measured and mathematically translated into an oxygen saturation reading (SpO2).
-This empiric calibration requires hypoxia testing in human subjects and may fail when calibration is based on a non-representative study population.
-Errors generated in this way are likely amplified by low perfusion, motion and interfering factors.
-While there is greater absorbance of red light by melanin in darker skin, potentially resulting in positive bias in saturation estimates (i.e. pulse oximeters reading higher than the true blood oxygen saturation), this effect is incompletely characterized.
-Further studies are necessary to quantify this effect, determine if dark skin pigment is correlated with other factors that may impact oximeter performance, and to determine the impact of dark skin pigment when other factors that affect signal quality and signal processing may co-exist (e.g. low perfusion or low quality oximeter software and hardware).
+In pulse oximetry, the ratio of absorbance of 2 different wavelengths of light, red and infrared, by oxyhemoglobin and deoxyhemoglobin is measured and mathematically translated into an S{pO2} reading.
+Pulse oximeter calibration requires hypoxia testing in human subjects and may fail when based on a nonrepresentative study population.
+Errors generated in this way are likely amplified by low perfusion, motion, and other interfering factors.
+Whereas there is greater absorbance of red light by melanin in darker skin, potentially resulting in positive bias in saturation estimates (ie, pulse oximeters reading higher than the true blood oxygen saturation), this effect is incompletely characterized.8 Further studies are necessary to quantify this effect, to determine if dark skin pigment is correlated with other factors that may impact oximeter performance, and to determine the impact of dark skin pigment when other factors that affect signal quality and processing may coexist (eg, low perfusion or low-quality oximeter software and hardware).